-- Dedicate resources to create a sustainable funding model

-- Develop a multi-year business operations plan

-- Identify strategic partnership opportunities

-- Develop reserve and legacy funds

-Key Performance Indicators

-The following key performance indicators will be used to measure how efficiently AIWC is functioning, utilizing its resources, and key activities are being performed in relation to the strategic directives and objectives.

-in versus # out - rehabilitation success rate

-Attendance at Community events
+- develop collaborative community partnerships - establish a full-time public awareness, marketing, and communications role - develop and expand education programs to reach new audiences - increase knowledge-sharing with industry peers Key Performance Indicators The following key performance indicators will be used to measure how efficiently AIWC is functioning, utilizing its resources, and key activities are being performed in relation to the strategic objectives and directives. in versus # out - rehabilitation success rate Attendance at Community events and presentations Education programs Fiscal and Operational Stability - Longevity HR activities - training, skills development and support of staff and volunteers Legacy building Media appearances and press releases Memberships Physical plant - infrastructure Relationship building Social media reach Volunteer Retention, Engagement and Appreciation Plan Review and Renewal AIWC will review the strategic plan on an annual basis to the extent of the key performance indicators as previously noted.

-Education programs

-Fiscal and Operational Stability - Longevity

-HR activities - training and skills development of staff

-Legacy building

-Media appearances and press releases

-Memberships

-Physical plant - infrastructure

-Relationship building

-Social media reach

-Volunteer Retention, Engagement and Appreciation

-Plan Review and Renewal

-AIWC will review the strategic plan on an annual basis to the extent of the performance indicators as previously noted.
 This review will be conducted by survey and summary report by the board in conjunction with the executive director and key staff members.
 Review of the strategic plan for the purpose of amendment and renewal will take place every three years.
-This allows time and opportunity for implementation of the strategic directives and noted objectives.
+This allows time and opportunity for implementation of the strategic objectives and noted directives.
 "We don't own the earth.
 We are the earth's caretakers.
 We take care of it and all the things on it.
 And when we're done with it, it should be left better than we found it."

-\\\\Katherine Hannigan\\\\
+Katherine Hannigan